Evaluation Process

 Manuscript Evaluation and Publication Process

-This journal ensures the scientific quality of its content through single-blind peer review.
-The manuscript evaluation process involves several phases, each focusing on different aspects, all of equal importance.
-The most crucial phase is the "single-blind peer review" as it ensures the intrinsic quality of what will be published.
-This document explains all phases of the manuscript processing, from receipt to official publication.
+This journal ensures the scientific quality of its articles through double-blind peer review.
+The manuscript evaluation process includes several phases, each observing different aspects of equal importance.
+The most crucial phase is the "double-blind peer review" because it ensures the intrinsic quality of what will be published.
+This document explains all the phases of manuscript processing from receipt to official publication.

-First Phase: Desk Review (Formal Quality and Best Practices Review)
+First Phase: Desk Review (formal quality and good practices review)

-The desk review is the responsibility of the editor-in-chief and the journal director.
+The desk review is the responsibility of the editor-in-chief and the journal's director.

-The purpose of the desk review is to assess whether a manuscript meets the formality of the journal and if it is of interest for publication.
-During the desk review, a similarity detection software (Plagiarism Checker X) will be used, generating a similarity report.
-Starting from December 2023, this report will be delivered to the authors simultaneously with the confirmation that their article will undergo peer review.
-This review ensures that reviewers only receive manuscripts potentially suitable for publication, meaning that this phase prevents overloading reviewers with articles that ultimately do not align with the journal's interests.
+The purpose of the desk review is to assess whether a manuscript meets the journal’s formality and if it is of interest for publication.
+During the desk review, a similarity detection software (Plagiarism Checker X) will be used to generate a similarity report, which, starting December 2023, will be provided to the authors at the same time as confirming that their article will be submitted for peer review.
+This review ensures that the individuals conducting peer reviews will only receive manuscripts that are possible for publication, meaning that this phase ensures that the peer reviewers are not overloaded with articles that do not meet the journal’s interests.

-Throughout the desk review, all citations and references in the manuscript will be checked to determine if there is any malicious use.
+During the desk review, all citations and references in the manuscript will be checked to determine if there is any malicious use of them.

-The desk review should cover all aspects indicated in the document "Desk Review."
-Please see the following LINK:
+The desk review must cover all aspects outlined in the document "Desk Review."
+See at the following LINK:

 https://nuestramerica.cl/ojs/index.php/nuestramerica/escritorio

-Second Phase: Single-Blind Peer Review (Scientific Quality Review)
+Second Phase: Double-Blind Peer Review (scientific quality review)

-This is the most crucial phase to determine whether a manuscript should be published.
+This is the most important phase in determining whether a manuscript should be published or not.

-The editor-in-chief and the director send the manuscript for review by at least two different academic peers, ensuring that the author and the academic peers are not from the same geographical area.
-If they are from the same country, efforts will be made to ensure there is no conflict of interest.
-After reviewing, the academic peers will suggest improvements, publication without changes, or rejection of the manuscript.
+The manuscript is sent for review by at least two different academic peers, ensuring that the author and the reviewers are not from the same geographical area and, if they are from the same country, that there is no conflict of interest.
+After reviewing, the academic peers will suggest improvements, publication, or rejection of the manuscript.

-If two reviewers suggest that the manuscript should be published, it will be understood that the peer review recommends publication.
-If one reviewer suggests publication and another suggests that the manuscript should not be published, it will be understood that there is a controversy, and the manuscript will be sent for review by a third person.
-Only when two reviewers suggest publication will it be understood that the peer review validates the manuscript for publication.
-If both evaluations suggest rejection, it will be understood that the result of peer review is rejection.
+If two reviewers suggest that the manuscript be published, it will be understood that the peer review recommends publication.
+If one reviewer suggests publication and another suggests that the manuscript should not be published, it will be considered that there is a controversy, and the manuscript will be sent for review by a third reviewer.
+Only when two reviewers suggest publication will it be understood that the peer review validates the manuscript's publication.
+When both reviews suggest rejection, it will be understood that the result of the peer review is rejection.

 Third Phase: Editorial Decision

-The possible outcomes will be: 1) accepted, 2) rejected, and 3) accepted with modifications.
-Rejections are final, and the author will have to submit another manuscript if desired or reconsider the rewriting or restructuring of the rejected manuscript; rejections do not prevent future submissions of the same manuscript, but all reasons for initial rejection must be addressed.
-Manuscripts accepted with modifications do not guarantee publication; this will only happen if the modifications are made within the indicated timelines.
-Failure to comply with this requirement will result in rejection.
+Possible peer review recommendations are: 1) accept for publication, 2) reject publication, 3) accept for publication with modifications, and 4) reject and suggest resubmission with major changes.
+Rejections are final and the author will need to submit, if desired, a different manuscript or revise the rejected manuscript's rewriting or restructuring; rejections do not preclude future submissions of the same manuscript, but all aspects that led to the initial rejection must be improved.
+Manuscripts accepted with modifications do not guarantee publication, which will only be finalized if the modifications are made within the given deadlines.
+If not, the work will be rejected.

 Fourth Phase: Publication

-With the decision to publish the manuscript, a second desk review will be conducted to detect previously unnoticed errors.
-This final phase is the exclusive responsibility of the editor-in-chief and the journal director, and other individuals will not have an impact on it.
+With the decision to publish the manuscript, a second desk review will be conducted to detect any previously unnoticed errors.
+This final phase is the exclusive responsibility of the editor-in-chief of the journal and will not be influenced by others, although they may rely on supporting staff.

-If any information is missing from a manuscript, publication will be suspended until the requirement is met, but this will not result in the rejection of the manuscript, only in the postponement of publication.
+If information is missing from a manuscript, publication will be suspended until the requirement is met, but this will not result in the rejection of the manuscript, only a delay in publication.

-Once it is confirmed that the manuscript meets all formal requirements, it will be formatted in HTML5 and PDF, with translations into Portuguese or Spanish as needed.
+Once it is confirmed that the manuscript meets all formal requirements, it will be formatted in HTML and PDF with its respective translations into Portuguese or Spanish, as applicable.
 Subsequently, the XML-JATS file will be added.
-Publication will be carried out as quickly as possible.
+Publication will be completed as quickly as possible.